ZacharyPax/WatchtowerStack/README.md

    - Micah: A Rocky Linux installation used to host an InfluxDB database and scrape API metrics.

+   - Gideon: An Ubuntu Server installation that monitors infrastructure on the WAN and sends that data to Prometheus.

 ### Watchtower Stack 2.1.1 Data Flow

 ![Watchtower Data Flow](https://i.imgur.com/8f20oPn.png)